donedgardo/blog/content/daily/low-release-common-issues.md

 category: daily
 ---

+Here are some common reasons for low deployment frequency:

 1. **Fear**: A lack of confidence that code changes will not cause breakage or outages.

 2. **Complex Integrations**: Changes in code accumulate, making it challenging to integrate and ensure compatibility across all changes.